AdityaGogoi/Notes-on-Python-for-Data-Analysis-2nd-Edition/README.md

 I especially enjoyed the  Appendix section where the author covers advanced topics on NumPy, pandas and IPython system.

+## Note
+I have only included the Jupyter notebooks containing the notes from the book.
+I have not included the datasets because some of them are quite large and take a whole lot of space in the repo.
+You can get the datasets at books's official [GitHub Repository](https://github.com/wesm/pydata-book)

 ## License
 Attribution: Python for Data Analysis by Wes McKinney (O’Reilly).
 Copyright 2017 Wes McKinney, 978-1-491-95766-0.